oracle/oracle-database-operator/docs/sidb/README.md

 ## OracleRestDataService Resource

 The Oracle Database Operator creates the `OracleRestDataService` as a custom resource.
-In this documeent, we will refer to `OracleRestDataService` as ORDS.
+In this document, we will refer to `OracleRestDataService` as ORDS.
 Creating ORDS as a custom resource enables the RESTful API access to the Oracle Database in K8s, and enables it to be managed as a native Kubernetes object.

 ### Resource Details